Chapter 7: Management and Accountability

-- ensure the uninterrupted availability of key resources necessary to support critical business functions, so that these can continue to be delivered pre, during and post event
+- ensure the uninterrupted availability of key resources necessary to support critical business functions, so that these can be delivered pre, during and post event

-- provide a coordinated response to the event so that normal business is resumed in a way that minimises the overall disruption to the Department, and
+- provide a coordinated response to an event so that normal business is resumed in a way that minimises disruption to the Department, and

 - ensure the safety and wellbeing of departmental staff.

-The Department continued to monitor risk factors during 2014–15 to maintain an appropriate level of assurance for the Executive and to meet the Australian Government's protective security expectations.
-This process will continue in 2015–16 to ensure compliance and alignment with the Australian Government's Protective Security Policy Framework and Information Security Manual.
+The Department continued to monitor risk factors during 2015–16 and changed processes and controls where necessary to meet the expectations of the Executive and Australian Government's protective security requirements.
+This process will continue in 2016–17 to ensure compliance and alignment with the Australian Government's Protective Security Policy Framework and Information Security Manual.
 The Department's risk profile remains at a ‘low’ status.

 Information Publication Scheme

-Entities subject to the Freedom of Information Act 1982 are required to publish information as part of the Information Publication Scheme.
+Entities subject to the Freedom of Information Act 1982 are required to publish information to the public as part of the Information Publication Scheme.
 This requirement is in Part II of the Act and has replaced the former requirement to publish a section 8 statement in an annual report.
-The Department's plan shows the information that is published in accordance with the requirements of the Information Publication Scheme is available at www.infrastructure.gov.au/department/ips/index.aspx.
+The Department's plan shows the information that is published in accordance with the requirements of the Information Publication Scheme.
+It is available at www.infrastructure.gov.au/department/ips/index.aspx.

 Decisions of Courts and Tribunals

-In 2014–15 the Department was involved in a small number of matters before Australian courts and tribunals.
-These related to issues such as motor vehicle imports, approval of airport master plans and major development plans, airport curfew breaches, freedom of information, matters concerning approvals and designations under the Maritime Transport and Offshore Facilities Security Act 2013, and licensing under the Coastal Trading (Revitalising Australian Shipping) Act 2012.
-Some matters were ongoing at 30 June 2015.
+In 2015–16, the Department was involved in some matters before Australian courts and tribunals.
+These related to issues such as motor vehicle imports, approval of airport master plans and major development plans, freedom of information, and licensing under the Coastal Trading (Revitalising Australian Shipping) Act 2012.
+Some matters were ongoing at 30 June 2016.